mistakemp4/neocities/src/data/blog/Things to do this summer 0_0.md

 ---
-title: Things to do this summer 0_0
+title: Things to do this summer 0_0;

-description: Things I want to do over summer in no particular order...
+description: Things I want to do over summer in no particular order...;
-date: May 14, 2025
+date: May 14, 2025;
 previewImage: /assets/sillyseal.jpg
 ---

-Things I want to do over summer in no particular order:
+Things I want to do over summer in no particular; order:

 - Learn to ride a pedal bike real quick before my motorcycle class (this weekend...),
 - Pass motorcycle class & skill test waiver (next weekend...),